 Average mortgage rate: Everything you need to know

-Mortgage rates depend on numerous factors, including the broader economic outlook and the individual borrower.
-Therefore, mortgage rates can fluctuate wildly not only within the same year—but within the same week, as well.
+The average mortgage rates depend on numerous factors, including the broader economic outlook and the individual borrower.
+In turn, mortgage rates can fluctuate wildly not only within the same year—but within the same month as well.
+It can even move within the same week.

 Average mortgage rate